Reproductive Endocrinology & Infertility Fellowship

 We participate in the National Resident Matching Program match and adhere rigidly to the rules governing the match.
 Applications for our REI Fellowship are accepted through the Electronic Residency Application Service (ERAS).
 We accept one fellow per year.
-Applications for our fellowships beginning July 1, 2020 must be submitted through ERAS by June 30th, 2019.
+Applications for our fellowships beginning July 1, 2021, must be submitted through ERAS by May 1, 2020.
+Our interview dates are scheduled for Aug.
+6, 2020, and Aug.
+20, 2020.

 Your ERAS application should include: